Applied Institutional Analysis

 showing visible organisational systems KPIs, reporting, documentation, compliance with hidden dynamic informal, labour, trust

-The advisory work draws on a set of analytical lenses developed through the LUNAEOS Literacy™ framework.
+Applied Institutional Analysis draws on a set of interpretive lenses developed through the LUNAEOS Literacy™ framework.

 These lenses examine institutions from different perspectives: